TBI 101

 Some age-related differences include an increase in emergency room visits secondary to sports and/or recreation related TBIs sustained by children (under the age of 19) which grew by 57% over the preceding decade.
 Data suggests that a similar increase in older adult falls (resulting from a growing aging population) may also be a partial driver in an upward trend of TBIs.
 In fact, falls remain a leading cause of TBI at both ends of the age spectrum.
 5

 However, these numbers are likely an underrepresentation.
 Mild TBIs often go untreated and thus are not detected in settings where surveillance efforts are implemented, such as the emergency department, urgent care, or primary care.
-These factors make it difficult to precisely determine the frequency of such njuries.
+These factors make it difficult to precisely determine the frequency of such injuries.

 It is important to be aware of unique risks factors and TBI-related challenges for specific populations as certain groups and communities have markedly different rates of TBI as noted in our TBI & Special Populations Section below.